immutant/immutant/docs/guides/web.md

 (def callbacks
   {:on-message (fn [ch msg]
                  (async/send! ch (.toUpperCase msg)))})

 (defn my-ws [request]
   (async/as-channel request callbacks))

 (run my-ws)
 ```

-You can identify a WebSocket upgrade request by the presence of the
+You can identify a WebSocket upgrade request by the presence of
-`:websocket?` key.
-This enables you to construct your handlers so that
+`:websocket?` request map.
+This enables you to construct your handlers
-they correctly respond to both normal HTTP requests as well as
+so that they correctly respond to both normal HTTP requests as well as
 WebSockets.

 ```clojure